(NOTE: FOUNDERS ARE LISTED IN ALPHABETICAL ORDER)

 Independent Stave Company

 The art of cooperage—the making of barrels—has shaped the world of wine, whiskey, and spirits for centuries.
 At the heart of this tradition stands the Independent Stave Company (ISC), a family-owned business that has revolutionized the craft while preserving its enduring values.
 Central to ISC’s remarkable story is T.W.
-Boswell, whose stewardship and vision have guided the company from its early days to international prominence.
+Boswell.

 3